Gordon999/Pi-AutoGuider/README.md

 The Pi can also control a Canon DSLR, via an interface, to allow long exposure photographs.

-Please take care when interfacing your telesope.
+Please take care when interfacing your telescope.
+At your own risk.